Wolsey Hall, Oxford: History of Wolsey Hall, Oxford

 Wolsey Hall Oxford was founded in 1894.

 Wolsey Hall occupied premises in St Aldates, Oxford from 1907, moving to 66 Banbury Road, Oxford in 1930.

 In 1942, Wolsey Hall was appointed by the War Office to provide courses for the armed forces, and during the remaining war years it was a key supplier of courses to members of the British Armed Services.

 During the 1930s–1980s, Wolsey Hall Oxford served as a provider of degree-level courses via the University of London external degree programme.

 After the war, demand for courses, especially GCE 'O' and 'A' levels and the external degrees of London University, continued to grow.
 A number of the original typed lesson notes and test prompts from the 1949/1950 London B.Sc Econ. degree are held in the Magdalen College, University of Oxford, Library Archive.
 That was the period too when Wolsey Hall went truly international and there was a great growth in numbers of students studying from outside the UK, from countries such as Hong Kong, Malaysia, Singapore, Kenya, Nigeria, Canada, Ghana, Guyana, Mauritius, and Jamaica.

-Many years later Wolsey Hall Oxford launched the first distance learning MBA in 1985 with Warwick Business School.
-In the 1990s the College built on this experience and provided management development courses to a variety of blue chip organisations including British Airways.
+Many years later Wolsey Hall Oxford launched a distance learning MBA in 1985 with Warwick Business School.
+In the 1990s the college built on this experience and provided management development courses to a variety of blue chip organisations including British Airways.

 Wolsey Hall Oxford is considered as the pioneer in the field of correspondence degrees later entered by the Open University.